strongqa/howitzer/GETTING_STARTED.md

   end
 end
 ```

-**Second rule:** any ACTION methods should return an instance of the page.
+**Rule Two:** Any ACTION method should return an instance of the page.
 This allows you to do the following:

 ```ruby
 MyPage.open.fill_form.submit_form